Peter-Fy/Reason4Rec/README.md

-# StepRec
+# DeliRec

-This is the code and data for StepRec.
+This is the code and data for DeliRec.